perama-v/GoL2/README.md

     3. Save result to `next_state` array.
     4. After final cell is read, change the array to point at the new neighbour array `cell_states=next_state`.
-- Repeat simulation for `rounds`.
+- Repeat simulation for `number_of_generations`.
 - Recreate the binary representation of each row and save with `saved_cells.write(row)`.
-- Issue a `life_giver` token to the user.
-The token bears the image that they helped create during the current turn (as an artistic memento).
+- Issue a `warden` token to the user.
+The token has a generation ID that is tied to the history of the game.
+The events emitted by the game contract will contain the generation ID and the image of the game at the end of that turn.
+In this way, the token bears the image that they helped create during the current turn (as an artistic memento).
 - An event is emitted, containing the tokenID of the user and the number of steps progressed.
 Listening to this event will allow the offchain animation of the game for a UI (e.,g the intervening steps may be inferred from the rules of the game and any known `give_life()` events).